grafana/writers-toolkit/docs/sources/write/style-guide/inclusive-writing/index.md

 <!-- This page talks about the voice and tone of our organization. -->

 When writing for Grafana Labs, always use inclusive terminology and phrasing.
-Avoid all statements that perpetuate gender, racial, or cultural stereotypes;
+Avoid all statements that perpetuate gender, racial, or cultural stereotypes.
-don't use gendered words or demographically oriented terms that are irrelevant to the content.
+Don't use gendered words or demographically oriented terms that are irrelevant to the content.

 ## Writing about people